FredrikBergelv/BachelorThesis/README.md

 ## Thesis Introduction

 It is common knowledge that Earth’s increasing temperature has many side effects.
-One such effect is the increase in frequency of extreme weather phenomena [2].
+One such effect is the increase in frequency of extreme weather phenomena.
 One such phenomenon, which lacks extensive research, is high-pressure blocking events.
 High-pressure blocking events is an anticyclone that covers an area for a prolonged period of time and often blocks other types of weather, hence the name.
-This results in clearer weather and more extreme temperatures [3].
+This results in clearer weather and more extreme temperatures.
 However, an anticyclone is also associated with lower air movement and wind, causing the air to remain stagnant.
-This can lead to an accumulation of aerosols such as PM₂.₅ in the region [4].
+This can lead to an accumulation of aerosols such as PM₂.₅ in the region.

 To investigate the relationship between PM₂.₅ and high-pressure blocking, one must analyse periods of high-pressure blocking and examine the concentration of PM₂.₅ during these periods.
 The goal of this thesis is to analyse the concentration of PM₂.₅ during periods of high-pressure blocking by examining data from the Swedish Meteorological and Hydrological Institute (SMHI) and PM₂.₅ data from rural (Vavihill, Svalöv Skåne county) and urban (Malmö, Skåne county) areas.